Articles on: Integrations

 What SuperSend Sends to Make

 When an event fires (reply, open, contact added, etc.), SuperSend sends a JSON payload to your webhook.
-Here's the structure:
+Always check type first in Make.

 {